cosmos/cosmos/whitepaper.md

 unbonded, and hence would be free to create a new chain, from the genesis block, incurring no cost as they no longer have deposits locked up.
-This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable.
+This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable (assuming an accountable BFT algorithm like Tendermint consensus).
 Long Range Attacks are often thought to be a critical blow to proof-of-stake.

 Fortunately, the LRA can be mitigated as follows.
 First, for a validator to unbond, thereby recovering their deposit and no longer earning fees to participate in the consensus, the deposit must be made unavailable for an amount of time known as the "unbonding period", which may be on the order of weeks or months.
-Second, for a light client to be secure, the first time it connects to the network it must verify a recent block hash against a trusted source, or preferably multiple of them.
+Second, for a light client to be secure, the first time it connects to the network it must verify a recent block-hash against a trusted source, or preferably multiple of them.
 This condition is sometimes reffered to as "weak subjectivity".
 Finally, to remain secure, it must sync up with the latest validator set at least as frequently as the length of the unbonding period.
 This